ttltrk/TTT/CLOUD/IBM/CLOUD_ADVOCATE/CLOUD_ADVOCATE.md

 - Scale services up or down automatically, depending on utilization.
 - Ensure users are only running what is needed.
 ```

+##### Red Hat OpenShift and Its Benefits

+Developers use Red Hat OpenShift in order to have a fast and secure way to containerize and deploy enterprise workloads in Kubernetes clusters.
+Red Hat Openshift is used to simplify various difficult tasks, like deploying applications and doing day-to-day administrative operations, by extended Kubernetes.
+It is deployable on premises or in a cloud.

+Red Hat OpenShift, which is based on Kubernetes, is an open source development platform that allows users to focus on managing and developing applications.
+The purpose of Red Hat OpenShift is to create an OpenShift cluster of compute hosts to deploy and manage containerized apps on IBM Cloud.
+OpenShift is a hybrid cloud, Kubernetes container platform that provides a trusted environment to run enterprise workloads.

+The benefits of using Red Hat OpenShift are:

+- Choice of container platform provider
+- Single-tenant Kubernetes clusters with compute, network, and storage infrastructure isolation
+- Multizone clusters to increase high availability
+- High available masters
+- Image security compliance with Vulnerability Advisor
+- Continuous monitoring of cluster health
+- Secure exposure of apps to the public
+- IBM Cloud service integration

+##### What is Code Engine?

+IBM Cloud Code Engine is a fully managed serverless platform that runs containerized workloads.
+It automatically scales workloads up and down, and even down to zero when no requests are active.
+Users pay for only resources they consume.
+It allows users to write code, while not having to focus on managing the infrastructure.
+The Code Engine can manage container images, batch jobs, or source code.

 ---